The Key Terms You Must Know

 Copay

-A fixed amount you pay for a specific service β€” e.g. $20 for a primary care visit, $50 for a specialist, $10 for a generic prescription.
-Copays often apply even before the deductible is met on some plans, or only after.
-Check your plan's Summary of Benefits.
+A fixed amount you pay for a specific service - e.g. $20 for a primary care visit, $50 for a specialist, $10 for a generic prescription.
+Copays may apply before or after the deductible depending on your plan.
+Check your Summary of Benefits.

 After deductible